MartinPetkov/GCTF2021BeginnersQuestWriteups/13-net-noise-on-the-wire/README.md

 ![The encryption web page with code name and message](code_and_message.png)

-You can seemingly encrypt messages.
+You can seemingly encrypt messages with "Military Grade Encryption".
+I'm shaking and my confidence is faltering.

 More interesting are the JavaScript functions embedded in the page source: